List of summaries, consolidations and regulations

 The Director may order a person who fails to comply with the Act:

+The Director may take a supplier to court to force compliance with the Act.
 The court may make any order it considers necessary.

 A consumer who has suffered a loss may commence an action in court against a supplier.

 It is an offence to contravene any provision of the legislation.
 The penalties are:

 Corporations cannot be jailed.

 Prosecutions must be commenced within three years of the facts becoming known to the Director.